apaige161/garden-plant-picker/README.md

 TODO: Primary

-  --done- disable save button when there is no name AND
-  --not done- do not allow saves of duplicate named gardens

   wrap list of plants(to choose from) to the next column 2-4 columns based on screen size

-  create a better UI for displaying saved plants from the DB
+  -create a better UI for displaying saved plants from the DB

   build the math to see how much an optimal garden will produce based on the plants inside

   split main2 into 2 separate components, move the saved gardens to another page?

+  canSave() method - loads in list of gardenNames, put (gardenNames) inside a ngOnChanges hook
+    -re run this function based on the value change of (gardenName) -put gardenName inside ngOnChanges function